Hiiirad/personal-notes/Tech Guide/Docker/README.md

   - `FROM`: First line of dockerfile defines what the base OS should be for this container or another image that was created before which is based on an OS.
 It's mandatory command for dockerfile.
   - `RUN`: Instructs docker to run a particular command on those based images.
   - `COPY`: Copy whatever you need inside the docker image
-  - `ENTRYPOINT`: Allows us to specify a command that will be run when the image is run as a container.
+  - `ENTRYPOINT`: Allows us to specify a command that will be run when the image is running as a container.
 - Layered Architecture
   - When docker builds images it builds these in a layered architecture.
 Each line of instruction creates a new layer in the docker image with just the changes from the previous layer.
 You can see size of packages with this command:
   ```